-Among the many different types of works-on-paper that we restore, pastel paintings are unique and delicate items.
+Among the many different types of artworks on paper that our conservators restore, pastels are unique and delicate items.
 So delicate in fact, that we are often asked whether it is possible to safely restore such artworks.

 Foxing and acid damage

-Historically, works-on-paper were framed using mounts and backing boards that are now known to contain acid.
+Historically, artworks on paper were framed using mounts and backing boards that are now known to contain acid.
 This acid leaches from the boards into the paper causing it to turn a yellow or brown colour.
-The damage can be fully reversed in our studio, revealing the original colours of the artwork.
-You can also learn more about acid damage, by reading our Case Study on Treating Acid Damage in Watercolours.
+The damage can be fully reversed in our studio, revealing the original tones.

 Tear repair and lining

-As with any work-on-paper, any tears and missing areas can be repaired by using liquid paper pulp or lined with Japanese tissue.
-As with any similar artwork, pastel paintings can be treated successfully for tear repairs.
+As with any artwork on paper, any tears and missing areas can be repaired by using liquid paper pulp or lined with Japanese tissue.
+Pastels can be treated successfully for tear repairs.
 Where there is retouching required, we can use pastels and replicate the existing pigment and texture.